Elias Sports Bureau

-The Elias Sports Bureau is a privately-held company providing historical and current statistical information for the major professional sports leagues operating in the United States and Canada.
+The Elias Sports Bureau is an American privately held sports data company providing historical and current statistical information for the major professional sports leagues operating in the U.S. and Canada.

-Elias is the official statistician for Major League Baseball (MLB), the National Basketball Association (NBA), and the National Football League (NFL).
-Other prominent clients include Major League Soccer (MLS), the WNBA, the NBA G League, and the PGA.
+Founded in 1913, Elias is considered a pioneering firm in the field of sports recordkeeping and has served as the longtime official statistician for Major League Baseball (MLB), the National Basketball Association (NBA), and the National Football League (NFL).

-Elias’s products and services are utilized by league offices and teams for official scoring, data validation, and promotional purposes, as well as by broadcast partners including ESPN, the NFL Network, the MLB Network, and others to provide announcers and producers with pre-, post-, and in-game notes, player statistics, and historical context to make live sports broadcasts more compelling and informative.

-Recent company initiatives include the launch of the Elias Game Plan App through Elias Digital Solutions, LLC, a wholly-owned subsidiary of Elias.
-Elias Game Plan brings data and insights once reserved for broadcast networks directly to fans.

-The Elias Sports Bureau is headquartered in New York City.
+Other notable clients include Major League Soccer (MLS), the WNBA, the NBA G League, and the PGA, and the company also serves as the official statistician for the WBC.
+In addition to its league clients, Elias also maintains relationships with major media clients including MLB Network, ESPN, The Sports Network, and CBSSports.com among others.